 Your fee status is based upon where you usually live, your nationality, and in certain cases, the level of any previous study.
 Please visit our fee status page for more information.

-Students with a year abroad as part of their degree
+Students with a full year abroad as a compulsory part of their degree

 Home/EU and Islands students will be required to pay a year abroad tuition fee of 15% of the full tuition fee that applies in that year.
 Overseas students will be charged a reduced rate of tuition fee for their year abroad.
 Visit the Year Abroad Fees page for further information on fee rates.